sodrooome/maritest/docs/rationale.rst

 ---------------

 - Maritest is built on top of the **requests** package to create the base HTTP client
-- some of the built-in assertion methods provided by Maritest are inspired by the Postman script
+- some of the built-in assertion methods provided by Maritest are inspired by the Postman script, Assertible or Blazemeter
 - writing the assert syntax itself is also inspired by another package, namely **PyHamcrest**, a framework for writing matcher objects with declarative syntax

 Limitation
 ----------

 The main concern is about since our assertion is only limited to the assertions that we have defined previously, most likely it's very difficult to create and leverage other assertion scenarios that we wanted.
-Other than that, another problem is when you want to do custom validation in a complex response body, this framework doesn't provided a method for that.
+Other than that, another problem is when you want to do custom validation in a complex response body, this library doesn't provided a method for that.

 Another limitation is Maritest only supports 5 HTTP methods (GET, POST, PATCH, DELETE, PUT) and other HTTP methods are not supported yet and also some of the arguments that needed to make requests to the API are also missing, such as: